tea2code/fantasy-rts/documentation/Development.md

 Unit tests are implemented using Catch which allows fast and easy creation of a huge number of test cases.
 To prevent problems with normal builds the directory *test* is only included into the build if qmake was executed with the parameters `DEFINES+=UNIT_TEST CONFIG+=UNIT_TEST`.

 This principle can be also applied to plugins.
 Additionally it is necessary to build the plugins in test mode as applications instead of libraries.

+## Code Quality

+Use static analysis tools like [cppcheck](http://cppcheck.sourceforge.net/) to find obvious errors and problems not found by compiler checks.

+Example execution of cppcheck in root:

+    cppcheck --enable=all -ipython-prototype -isrc/dependency -isrc-plugins/vanilla-sdl2/dependency .
+2> cppcheck.log